 It's actually quite likely that there are aspects of manifestation we don't fully understand.
 Science is frustratingly slow and it has a habit of poking fun at radical ideas right up until the time they are proven to be right.

 You might recall that it was once radical to believe the earth was round or that there were small things called germs that made us sick.
 People who believed these things were thought to be crazy.
-But really, they were just were just aware of something that others were not.
+But really, they were just aware of something that others were not.
 We have to be aware that science has its limitations and there are many things that science can not yet explain.

 When it comes to manifestation, the tide may also be turning.
 We are beginning to learn about other explanations for why manifestation works.
-For example, everything is undoubtably made of energy.
+For example, everything is undoubtedly made of energy.
 Energy vibrates at different frequencies.
 And research now shows that these frequencies can "sync up", and begin to resonate with each other.
 And that's what manifestation feels like—it feels like you're in sync with the world.
 You're on the right path and you just fit somehow.